1jour1vin

 fine wine

-"A giant of minerality and fresh elegance despite its abundant power and compact tannic core.
-Lots of dynamism and density on the palate, medium-bodied, with wonderful freshness in the very long, seriously structured finish.
-Aging potential of several decades."
+“A giant of minerality and fresh elegance, despite its abundant power and compact tannic core.
+Lots of energy and density on the palate, medium-bodied, with wonderful freshness in the very long, well-structured finish.
+Aging potential of several decades.”
 (James Suckling 2025)

-Buy your Mee Godard wines at the best price in a private sale!
+Buy Mee Godard wines at the best prices in a private sale!

 Rated site